Ukraine crisis: PM Modi asks Air Force to evacuate stranded Indians

 The IAF is likely to deploy several C-17 aircraft as part of Operation Ganga from Tuesday, they said.

+The large C-17 aircraft will also help deliver humanitarian aid to war-hit Ukraine more efficiently, they said.

+C-17 is IAF's largest transport aircraft and it has the capacity to carry approximately 300 passengers in it during a humanitarian relief mission.

-Till now, only private Indian carriers were evacuating Indians from Romania and Hungary, countries with land borders with Ukraine on the western side, as the Ukrainian airspace had been shut since February 24.
+Till now, only private Indian carriers have been evacuating Indians from Romania and Hungary, countries with land borders with Ukraine on the western side, as the Ukrainian airspace has been shut since February 24.

 India began evacuation of around 14,000 of its stranded citizens on February 26.